okaytodd/terraform-course/doc.md

 Discuss building and setting up the IP and instance we've previously created inside a new network.

 Create new network.
 Put IP and Instance into the new network.

 # Network, Subnetworks

+Build out a network with respective subnetworks and discuss the reasoning and ideas behind subnetworks.
+Scaling devices into them, etc.

 # Deploy Servers

+Let's deploy some standard servers now.
+Once I get that deployed I'll show you how to go beyond that and start setting up services on the server, and even deploy a little application service code from the Terraform perspective.

 # Virtual Machines

+Now that we've setup a server, let's take a look at managing multiple servers deployed within the overall environment.

 # Clusters w/ Cloud Platforms

+Alright, now that we've gotten some virtual servers running, we're going to leap into the future with Kubernetes, deployed via Terraform.
+I won't talk about Kubernetes itself much, but this is a great way to show how Terraform can actually deploy some complex servers and related infrastructure with only a minimal amount of configuration.

+One could setup each of these resources we'll review from individual resources within the environment that they're deploying.
+But in this scenario I'll show you a single container cluster resource that will take care of the entire deployment for us.
+It's really cool.

+- DEPLOY TO AZURE... talk about connecting then...
+- DEPLOY TO GCP... talk about connecting then...
+- Maybe AWS too?

 # Terraform Syntax Deep Dive

 # Overview of Commands w/ CLI
 # Variables
 # Environment Variables